-As part of the Southern Health celebrations 2017, the Dunedin School of Medicine (DSM) warmly invites all DSM postgraduate researchers to the third annual Postgraduate Research Day where we will showcase current postgraduate research and offer professional development opportunities for our emerging researchers.
+As part of the Southern Health celebrations 2017, the Dunedin School of Medicine (DSM) invited all DSM postgraduate researchers and guests to the third annual Postgraduate Research Day where we showcased current postgraduate research and offered professional development opportunities for our emerging researchers.

-The day will kick off with an engaging series of workshops at St Margaret’s College, followed by a poster evening at the Dunedin Public Art Gallery.
+The day began with an engaging series of workshops at St Margaret’s College, followed by a poster evening at the Dunedin Public Art Gallery.

-Offering opportunities for the development of professional skills and social networks.
-Postgraduate research students, recent alumni and early career researchers are encouraged to attend the whole day or select sessions from the programme as below:
+This event offered opportunities for the development of professional skills and social networks.
+Postgraduate research students, recent alumni and early career researchers were encouraged to attend the whole day or select sessions from the programme as below:

 10.05–10.55am | Making your own luck: Applying for grant funding

 Presented by Associate Professor Julia Horsfield and Dr Aniruddha Chatterjee

 Presented by Professor John Reynolds, Director First Year Health Sciences Programme

 12.45–1.35pm | Finding the right career for your strengths

 1.40–2.30pm | Beyond coping: Resilience and time management skills

 Presented by Jodie Black, Human Resources Training